nyejon/flowershow_blog/content/blog/managers.md

 ---

 Good managers are hard to come by.
-There are many things that make a great managPer, and very few have all of these qualities.
+There are many things that make a great manager, and very few have all of these qualities.
 See my post [[types-of-leaders|on types of leaders]] for more on the qualities one can learn to become a good leader.

 I'm in a technical role and like having a manager that knows at least something about the process that their team is working on.